Telenav/kivakit-extensions/kivakit-ui/swing/README.md

 ### Summary <a name = "summary"></a>

-This module contains reusable Swing components, event handling code, graphics code, layout code and KivaKit-style themes.
+This module provides swing components and code for layout, graphics, event processing and themes.

 [//]: # (end-user-text)